-There is no compressor in the ProBreeze 1200, which provides quiet operation compared to other best small dehumidifier units we tested.
+There is no compressor in the ProBreeze 1200 Mini Dehumidifier, which provides the operation quietly compared to other best small dehumidifiers for the bathroom we tested.

-This is a good option in master bathrooms that need continuous use as the 16-ounce water tank ensures it will take a few days to fill up.
+This is a suitable option in master bathrooms that need continuous use as the 16-ounce water tank capacity ensures it will take a few days to fill up.

-The 1200 will pull out up to 9 ounces of moisture from the air each day, making it suitable on lighter jobs.
+The ProBreeze 1200 model will pull out up to 9 ounces of moisture from the air, making it suitable for lighter jobs.

-According to the manufacturer, this works best 150 square foot rooms or smaller.
+According to the manufacturer, you will find that this unit works best for 150 square foot type of rooms or smaller.